geoios/DRD-Algorithm/README.md

 >> Function: Dimension-reduction algorithm for unequal-weight observations

-   This program uses the dimension-reduction algorithm to solve the solution of model 1 with the unequal weight.
+   This program uses the dimension-reduction algorithm to solve the solution of model 1 with the unequal weight

 ## Blocking-stacking algorithms